5Â myths of entrepreneurship

-Published 10 January 2022 in Brain circuits • 2 min read
+Published January 10, 2022 in Brain Circuits • 2 min read

 As we enter the new year, with another wave of COVID sweeping the globe, it seems like we are in a never-ending cycle of crisis.
 But we have had time to study both past and present crises and identify techniques and advice from those who not only survive but thrive in this environment and distill them into lessons on how to navigate uncertainty and stress.